reactome/icon-validator/README.md

     </synonyms>
 </metadata>
 ```
+* {CATEGORY} with one or more of the suggested categories: arrow, cell_element, cell_type, compound, human_tissue, protein, receptor and transporter.
+* {REFERENCE_NAME} for the name of the resource you have used to find this component (e.g.: UNIPROT, GO, CHEBI … ).
+* {SYNONYM} as any synonyms or alternative names your component might be known of.

-This validator validates the meaningful value of significant elements, catch the unmatching end-tags and mistaken attribute specifications, it also generates a validation log file in the end to display all errors.
-It won't cause any problems after sending the icon files to server.
+This validator validates the meaningful value of significant elements like {category}, catch the unmatching end-tags and mistaken attribute specifications, generates a validation log file in the end to display all errors.
+It won't cause any problems after fixing the errors in the file and then sending them to server.

-## Installation & Configuration
+## Installation & Usage

 #### Requirements
     1. Maven 3.X - [Installation Guide](http://maven.apache.org/install.html)